mxchristian17/CanningParadiseOrengia/README.md

 3. Select the **items** collection
 4. Inside the items collection press **+ Add document**
 5. In the field *Document ID* select **Auto-ID**
-6. Create every field of the item like the structure defined in [Products Database](#products-database)
+6. Create every field of the item like the structure defined in [Products Database](#products-database) (**items** *Collection*)
 7. **Save** the item

 Repeat the previous steps for every item you want to add to the database.

+# Contributing rules
+ Your contribution to this project is allways welcome.
+You only need to respect good programming practices.
+ The priority is to find and fix bugs in the code.
+ The next steps of the project will be:
+ - Login with admin and user levels
+ - A user panel with buy history
+ - A control panel that allows to upload new products
+ - A review system that allows users to rate the products when they buy it